rust-community/rust-lang-blog-boilerplate/README.md

 - [Setup github pages](https://pages.github.com/)
 - Send me a link to your blog and your first article, I'd love to read it ! :)

+A deeper guide on how to setup a jekyll blog can be found [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
+I'll probably create one too if it helps.

 The theme and layout can be found under _includes / _layouts _sass and / css.

 The favicon is [here](favicon.ico).